miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 5. team 'team'            optional assign yourself into team 'team'
 6. vgender int 0/1        optional to switch the character's gender

+If you want to play as a hunter after changing the clan you need to restart the game at least once until the HUD graphics were updated.

 Console Commands:
 -----------------